 - Ignore non-specific matches: read that map in multiple places will be ignored.

 The following annotations are added to the variants found using a read mapping consisting of raw reads, while only the three annotations indicated with a * are added when the read mapping consists of UMI reads.
-When using the Analyze QIAseq DNA Panels guide or the Identify QIAseq DNA Variants workflow, the annotations are always based on UMI reads.
+When using the Analyze QIAseq DNA Samples guide or the Identify QIAseq DNA Variants workflow, the annotations are always based on UMI reads.

 - Coverage (UMI): Number of UMI groups that overlap this variant.
 It is the coverage in the UMI reads track as seen by the Annotate Variants with Unique Molecular Index Info tool.
 Note that this value can be different form the Coverage value, which is based on the coverage in the UMI reads track as seen by the Low Frequency Variant Detection tool, where broken pairs, non-specific reads and reads with pyro-error variants are filtered out when using the default settings.